arcmode/morphic/index.md

 This idea of modularity is clearly aligned with the *shortest path* and *incremental* principles of agile methodologies and others.

-<a id="orgb807b03"></a>
+<a id="orgcc515e5"></a>

-## TODO MVP: Basic modular systems
+## TODO PoC: Basic modular systems

 The documentation for this implementation, including examples can be located [here](./docs/index.html).

 -   DONE RPC

-    -   DONE hygen rpc-mod new &#x2013;in examples &#x2013;name hello-rpc
+    -   DONE Module: hygen rpc-mod new &#x2013;in examples &#x2013;name hello-rpc

-    -   DONE hygen rpc-api new &#x2013;in examples &#x2013;name rpc-simple
+    -   DONE System: hygen rpc-api new &#x2013;in examples &#x2013;name rpc-simple

 -   DONE REST

-    -   DONE hygen rest-mod new &#x2013;in examples &#x2013;name hello-rest
+    -   DONE Module: hygen rest-mod new &#x2013;in examples &#x2013;name hello-rest

-    -   DONE hygen rest-api new &#x2013;in examples &#x2013;name rest-simple
+    -   DONE System: hygen rest-api new &#x2013;in examples &#x2013;name rest-simple

-    -   DONE hygen rest-client new &#x2013;in examples &#x2013;name rest-simple-client
+    -   DONE Client: hygen rest-client new &#x2013;in examples &#x2013;name rest-simple-client

+-   DONE Automate code documentation

+-   TODO Automate Rest API documentation

+-   TODO Database app example

+<a id="orga72d5c4"></a>

+## TODO MVP

 -   TODO Deployment abstraction

--   TODO Job

--   TODO Cronjob
+-   TODO Instrumentation

+<a id="org79dc4ba"></a>

+## TODO Release 1.0

 -   TODO Worker (Queue consumer)

--   TODO Events producer

--   TODO Events consumer

--   TODO Database app example (MongoDB)
+-   TODO Event Stream Processor

--   TODO Instrumentation
+-   TODO CI/CD

 -   TODO Platform as a Service Model: Bring your own framework

--   TODO Automate Rest API documentation

--   DONE Automate code documentation

--   DONE Client codegen

-<a id="org200ce44"></a>
+<a id="org0787e04"></a>

 ## Ideas

 More systems and module models

 -   Frontend components
--   ETL processes
--   Stream processing
+-   Data pipelines
 -   Effects management
 -   Effects documentation
 -   Effects validation